Nickggrae/barcode-Manager/README.md

 need to add: (Pressing Matters)
+1. read barcode for sleep time to see if you can make it longer
+2. add label of last item scanned and how many were scanned in a row
-1. find way to stop crashing from leaving window while in scan mode -> run in different process menu and scan?
+3. find way to stop crashing from leaving window while in scan mode. run in different process menu and scan?
-2. made a bad sound for a misinput from the barcode scanner, filename misinput so on..
+4. Proper comments for menu and fileOperations
+5. Show what mode the menu is in (ADDING SCAN MODE OR DELETE SCAN MODE visually or audibly)

 need to add: (Luxaries)